Ekwuno/cloudflare-docs/content/pages/platform/direct-upload.md

 wrangler pages publish <project directory>
 ```

-Once executed, you will be prompted to choose whether you’d like to publish assets for an existing project or if you’d like to create a new one.
+After running `wrangler pages publish`, you will be prompted to choose whether you would like to publish assets for an existing project or if you would like to create a new one.
 To begin a new project, indicate so with the options provided, continue to name your project, and deploy.
 Subsequent deployments will re-use these values (saved in your `node_modules/.cache/wrangler` folder).

 After you deploy your Project, go to your newly created Pages project in the Cloudflare dashboard to access deployment details, including its shareable and unique preview URL.